D124567/hello-world/README.txt

-Now it the time for all good men to come to the aide of their country.
+Now it the time for all good men to come to the aide of their country!